 In a way, the real body of yoga works occurs from the neck up… following a spiritual path.
 Thus, asana practice is used not to discipline the body, but tame the mind.
 The physical sport that many of us believe is yoga asana, is considered as a kind of “stretching” to yogis.
 Asanas originally evolved as a form of exercise for yogis so that the body wouldn’t go limp or the muscles atrophy from all the sitting they do.
 Asana is used not to discipline the body, but to tame the mind.

 Did I just kill the yoga Santa Claus for you?

 You will meditate and chant… a lot.
 I’m not kidding!
-Sometimes it can feel like more than half your practice.
+It feels like over half your practice.

-If you’ve never practiced these things for long stretches… then you will get tired of a daily practice of it.
+If you’ve never practiced either of things for long stretches, then you may get tired of a daily practice of it.
 But mastery comes with discipline and time.
-Although I had a regular meditation practice for years (via Brahma Kummaris Meditation Centers in the U.S.), I was horrible at meditating in the wee mornings of 6AM …and for anything longer than 20 minutes.
+Although I had a regular meditation practice for years, I was horrible at meditating in the wee mornings of 6AM …and for anything longer than 20 minutes.

 Be prepared to sit for long periods in meditation practice anywhere from 30 minutes to an hour.
 Your legs may occasionally go into spasms or cramping.
 Using a cushion helps, because your butt muscles will begin to hurt, from the sitting.

 There were times I both, loved and hated chanting.
 At Sivananda, chanting sessions were anywhere from 1-2 hours daily.
 Generally, there is a book for beginners or you’ll learn by jumping in and listening to the words practitioners sing.
 The leader or a musician will play a harmonium and the chants and hymnals are often Sanskrit words , which you will learn the meaning.
 The types of chanting are: